QuickBlox/Documentation/docs/4_android/4_Chat/2_Dialogs.md

 #### Create a Public group chat dialog

-It's also possible to create a public group chat, so any user from you application can join it.
-There is no a list with occupants, this chat is just open for everybody.
+It's also possible to create a public group chat, so that any user from you application can join it.
+There is no list with occupants, this chat is just open for everybody.

-To create a public group chat use the same logic as for group chat, but change the dialog's **type** to ```QBDialogType.PUBLIC_GROUP``` and don't pass the **occupantsIds** value.
+To create a public group chat use the same logic as for group chat, but change the dialog's **type** to ```QBDialogType.PUBLIC_GROUP``` and do not pass the **occupantsIds** value.
 <br><br>

 #### Set dialog's avatar<br>

 The Chat dialog contains a field **photo**.
-It's a string field, can contain any value:
+It's a string field, which can contain any value:
 * An ID of a file in Content module: [Android example](http://quickblox.com/developers/SimpleSample-content-android)
 * An ID of a file in Custom Objects module: [Android example](http://quickblox.com/developers/SimpleSample-customObjects-android#Files)
 * Can be an url to any file in Internet